 - If you are not cleared to be on campus, you will be contacted by the Campus Health Center staff for further screening.
 You may then be cleared, or you may be referred for testing.

 - If you have symptoms or have been exposed, stay home: If you experience symptoms of COVID-19 (new cough, fever, shortness of breath, sore throat, muscle aches, chills, loss of taste or smell) or have been exposed to someone confirmed to have the virus, you must stay home.
-For those who experience symptoms of COVID-19, the Campus Health Center will arrange testing for you.

 - Know before you go: Before you leave, visit the parking website to know which lots and structures are open, and the status of campus shuttles.